 The most common way to get to Ameland is by taking the ferry from Holwerd to Nes, Ameland.
-You can buy tickets online and they cost you between 13 and 15 euros, depending on the season.
-Click here for more information, including timetables and rates.
 The ferry from Holwerd to Ameland takes around 45-minutes, but it can always happen that the ferries are delayed because of the tides.
-On the ferry there’s a buffet, but you can only pay in cash there.
 You often see seals sunbathing on your way to Ameland, so that’s a nice little welcome.

 In the high season, you will see that the ferry is crowded on the weekends and during the holidays.
 Pedestrians go via another entrance on the ferry than people who bring their bicycles.
 Remember, it’s very easy to rent bicycles on Ameland.